 - ½ teaspoon turmeric

-- 7 cups chicken or veggie stock
+- 4 cups veggie or chicken stock

-- 2 lbs yams, peeled, cubed
+- 2 lbs yams, peeled, cubed ( or sweet potatoes)

 - 1 large carrot (for color- this is optional) peeled, sliced